-Please email a resume and cover letter to [email protected].
-Please place your name and “Research Director Application” in the subject line.
-No phone calls please.
-We can respond only to candidates whom we are contacting for an interview.
-CREW is an Equal Opportunity Employer.
+Please email a resume and cover letter to [email protected] Please include your last name and “Communications Associate” in the subject line.
+No phone calls, please.
+We are only able to respond to candidates we are contacting for an interview.

 How to Apply

-Please email a resume and cover letter to [email protected] Please include your last name and “Digital Engagement Manager” in the subject line.
+Please email a resume and cover letter to [email protected].
+Please include the semester for which you are applying, “Legal Intern”, and your last name in the subject line (e.g. Summer Legal Intern Smith).
 No phone calls, please.
 We are only able to respond to candidates we are contacting for an interview.
 CREW is an equal opportunity employer who values diversity in our workplace and in our work.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, gender expression, national origin, age, protected veteran or disabled status, or genetic information.
 We strongly encourage candidates from all groups and communities to apply.

-CREW seeks undergraduate students to serve as research interns during the fall of 2018.
-Undergraduate research interns will assist with research and operations alongside CREW’s research team, and will receive a stipend.
+CREW seeks undergraduate students to serve as research interns.
+Undergraduate research interns will assist with research and operations alongside CREW’s research team, and receive a stipend.
 Interns will learn and use various sources of public information to track special interest spending, campaign spending, and political contributions, and will also review lobbying records.
 Additional duties include distributing news clips internally, drafting content for reports and blogs, and creating datasets.
 The ideal candidate will be hard-working, enthusiastic, resourceful, detail-oriented, and interested in legal or ethics issues.